 Special feature Description Flexible benefits option Under the flexible benefits option, we determine the most effective way to provide services.
 We may identify medically appropriate alternatives to traditional care and coordinate other benefits as a less costly alternative benefit.
 Alternative benefits are subject to our ongoing review.
 By approving an alternative benefit, we cannot guarantee you will get it in the future. • The decision to offer an alternative benefit is solely ours, and we may withdraw it at any time and resume regular contract benefits.
 Our decision to offer or withdraw alternative benefits is not subject to OPM review under the disputed claims process.
-24 hour nurse line We have entered into an agreement with Optum, a division of United Healthcare Services, Inc., to provide you with access to a 24-hour-a-day nurse help line.
-For any of your health concerns, 24 hours a day, 7 days a week, you may call Optum NurseLine toll-free at 1-877/610-9822 and talk with a registered nurse who will discuss treatment options and answer your health questions and concerns.
-This service is also available on the Internet at www.healthforums.com Services for deaf and hearing impaired No benefit Cancer treatment benefit We will pay 100% of the Plan allowance for services and supplies normally covered by the Plan for treatment of an illness diagnosed as cancer.
+24 hour nurse line We provide Plan members and their eligible dependents with access to a 24-hour-a-day nurse help line through the Optum Nurse Line Program.
+For any of your health concerns, 24 hours a day, 7 days a week, you may call Optum NurseLine toll-free at 1-866/796-1857 and talk with a registered nurse who will discuss treatment options and answer your health questions and concerns.
+Services for deaf and hearing impaired No benefit Cancer treatment benefit We will pay 100% of the Plan allowance for services and supplies normally covered by the Plan for treatment of an illness diagnosed as cancer.
 The service or supply must be for the treatment of a malignancy.
 A diagnosis secondary to cancer is not covered under this benefit.
 Kidney (renal) dialysis benefit We will pay 100% of the Plan allowance for services, supplies and testing for kidney (renal) dialysis.
 This benefit applies to inpatient and outpatient kidney dialysis.
 Routine eye exam benefit We will pay up to \$45 per person for one routine eye exam each calendar year.
 Note: The itemized bill must show that you had a routine eye exam to qualify for this benefit.
 Reciprocity benefit No benefit High risk pregnancies No benefit Health maternity program You have access to Mutual of Omaha's Healthy Maternity Program, which provides educational material and support to pregnant women.
 Contact Customer Service toll-free at 1-800/638-8432 for more information.